jaywcjlove/TextSoundSaver/feedback.md

 - [**Social Media**: Twitter/x @jaywcjlove](https://twitter.com/jaywcjlove)
 - [**GitHub Issue**](https://github.com/jaywcjlove/TextSoundSaver/issues/new/choose)

 We will reply to your message as soon as possible to ensure you have a smooth and pleasant experience.
-Thank you for supporting TextSound!
+Thank you for supporting TextSound Saver!